-Budgeted cost: £ 10,228
+Budgeted cost: £ 16,560

-Activity Evidence that supports this approach Challenge number(s) addressed Employment of Family Support worker -Improve attendance through positive parental engagement -Support parents through parenting programmes, signposting to a range of support - Member of the Inclusion Team The ATI-UP intervention was a multi-tier system that established a team to monitor and review attendance, including an administrator, interventionist and teacher.
+Activity Evidence that supports this approach Challenge number(s) addressed Employment of Family Support worker -Improve attendance through positive parental engagement -Support parents through parenting programmes, signposting to a range of support - Member of the The ATI-UP intervention was a multi-tier system that established a team to monitor and review attendance, including an administrator, interventionist and teacher.
 The intervention tracks attendance and intervenes through parental communication, promoting attendance and using motivation systems.
-See Berg (2018) National Improvement Hub: Improving outcomes for children through parental engagement and Pupil and Family Support (Feb 2021) Relationships matter.
+See Berg (2018) National Improvement Hub: 4,5 Inclusion Team Improving outcomes for children through parental engagement and Pupil and Family Support (Feb 2021) Relationships matter.
 Relationships with pupils, with families, with school colleagues and wider professionals.
 As relationships and communication strengthen, our holistic understanding of pupil needs and strategies to overcome learning difficulties can be deliberately shared and integrated into every aspect of school life.
-EEF: Three Keys to unlocking positive learning behaviours (July 2021) 4,5 TALA, ELSA and Thrive practitioners to provide support to individuals and small groups Training and ongoing support for TALA, ELSA and Thrive practitioners British Educational Research Association: Pastoral Care (Nov 2019) 'While it has been neglected in schools for some time, recent reviews of the literature have highlighted renewed attention to pastoral care.'
-Impact of Thrive Approach 5

-Refresher Team Teach training for 12 members of staff trained to level 1 Two staff trained to level 2 Behaviour interventions have been shown to have a positive impact (both targeted and universal).
+EEF: Three Keys to unlocking positive learning behaviours (July 2021) TALA, ELSA and Thrive practitioners to provide support to individuals and small groups Training and ongoing support for TALA, ELSA and Thrive practitioners British Educational Research Association : Pastoral Care (Nov 2019) 'While it has been neglected in schools for some time, recent reviews of the literature have highlighted renewed attention to pastoral care.'
+Impact of Thrive Approach 5 Use of Team Teach and Primary Behaviour Support strategies and approaches by all staff Two staff trained to level 2 Behaviour interventions have been shown to have a positive impact (both targeted and universal).
 This training supports both approaches.
+5

-5 Forest School -Development of site -Small group support through Forest school sessions The Hare and the Tortoise go to Forest School: taking the scenic route to academic attainment via emotional wellbeing outdoors (McCree, Cutting and Sherwin 2018) 5 Inclusion Team -Triage needs of children to plan for most appropriate action -Plan support for all children who are a cause for concern according to need e.g. learning behaviours, social and emotional barriers, SEND, parental engagement, attendance British Educational Research Association: Pastoral Care (Nov 2019) 'While it has been neglected in schools for some time, recent reviews of the literature have highlighted renewed attention to pastoral care.'
+All staff to attend Trauma awareness training Forest School -Development of site -Small group support through Forest school sessions The Hare and the Tortoise go to Forest School: taking the scenic route to academic attainment via emotional wellbeing outdoors (McCree, Cutting and Sherwin 2018) 5 Inclusion Team -Triage needs of children to plan for most appropriate action -Plan support for all children who are a cause for concern according to need e.g. learning behaviours, social and emotional barriers, SEND, parental engagement, attendance British Educational Research Association : Pastoral Care (Nov 2019) 'While it has been neglected in schools for some time, recent reviews of the literature have highlighted renewed attention to pastoral care.'
 4,5 Relationships matter.
 Relationships with pupils, with families, with school colleagues and wider professionals.
 As relationships and communication strengthen, our holistic understanding of pupil needs and strategies to overcome learning difficulties can be deliberately shared and integrated into every aspect of school life.
 EEF: Three Keys to unlocking positive learning behaviours (July 2021)